 This blog post started out as an experimental rendering of a Jupyter notebook.
 I wanted to see how difficult it would be to convert a notebook to a WordPress.com blog post.
 Even though Jupyter exports notebooks in HTML and Markdown they do not display well “out of the box.”
 No doubt one could craft CSS that would help but the entire point of Jupyter exports is to cut down on pointless format thrashing.
-This post is a teaser.
-If you want to get to the source notebook follow this link to my GitHub repositories.

 My photo captions have evolved into a form of milliblogging.
 Milliposts (milliblog posts) are terse and tiny; many are single sentences or paragraphs.
 Taken one-at-a-time milliposts seldom impress but when gathered in hundreds or thousands accidental epics emerge.
 So, to prevent “epic loss” I want a simple way of downloading and archiving my captions off-line.